CLIMATE - SOIL - BALTIC SEA - BIODIVERSITY

 Work packages (WP):

-Work package (WP) 1 studies the impact of plant and microbial diversity on plant growth, pathogen resistance and C cycling.
+Work package (WP) 1 studies the impact of plant and microbial diversity on plant growth, pathogen resistance, C cycling, and soil animals.
 WP2 connects the knowledge on plant and microbial diversity to soil C sequestration and C stability.
 WP3 investigates, in collaboration with WP1 and 2, the greenhouse gas emission and other climate impacts with focus on C transfer between plants, soil and atmosphere.
 WP4 improves soil C modelling based on the information obtained in WPs 1-3.

 Field experiment in Viikki, Helsinki: